-None of the specified sources of funds contribute to the non-federal share of computable waiver costs

-The following source(s) are used

-Check each that applies:
+None of the specified sources of funds contribute to the non-federal share of computable waiver costs The following source(s) are used Check each that applies:

-Health care-related taxes or fees
+Health care-related taxes or fees Provider-related donations Federal funds a.
+Services Furnished in Residential Settings.
+Select one:

-Provider-related donation

-Federa al funds For each so surce of funds indicated above, describe the source of the funds in detail: Appendix I: Finar ncial Accountability I-5: Exc clusion of Medicaid Payment for Room and Board a.
-Services Furnisi hed in Residential Settings.
-Select one: No services individual. under this waiver are furnished in residential settings other than the private residence of the in Appendix C, the state furnishes waiver services in residential settings other than the personal home • uding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the the the state uses to exclude Medicaid payment for room and board in residential settings: Appendix I: Finar icial Accountability ment for Rent and Food Expenses of an Unrelated Live-In Caregiver Reimbursement fo r the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
-Select one: state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who in the same household as the participant. be reaso waiver p attributa (cost of v the parti 42 CFR §441.310(a)(2)(ii), the state will claim FFP for the additional costs of rent and food that can nably attributed to an unrelated live-in personal caregiver who resides in the same household as the articipant.
-The state describes its coverage of live-in caregiver in Appendix C-3 and the costs ble to rent and food for the live-in caregiver are reflected separately in the computation of factor D vaiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when cipant lives in the caregiver's home or in a residence that is owned or leased by the provider of d services. the unrelated is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method urse these costs:
+For each source of funds indicated above, describe the source of the funds in detail:

+I-5: Exclusion of Medicaid Payment for Room and Board

+No services under this waiver are furnished in residential settings other than the private residence of the individual.

+As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.

+b.
+Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the methodology that the state uses to exclude Medicaid payment for room and board in residential settings: Do not complete this item.

+I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver

+Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
+Select one:

+No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.

+Yes.
+Per 42 CFR §441.310(a)(2)(ii), the state will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
+The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.

+The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs: